mxochicale-phd/thesis/xtras/corrections/extra-corrections-7-05-2019/logbook/extras.md

 Sun 19 May 17:28:48 BST 2019

-* [ ] re-arange appendix  order
-	change F to A
-	and then move each one

-	Sun 19 May 17:16:38 BST 2019

-* [ ] splitting chapters in thesis

-	Sat 18 May 15:42:42 BST 2019

 * [ ]  decrese the size of figs in order to reduce the total size of the thesis

 	Sat 18 May 15:26:59 BST 2019

 * [ ] spelling check